Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 All the existing connections that were open in "transient" lifetime mode are closed if zero is specified as the connection number.

+After a connection is explicitly closed with this routine the implementation may discard any incoming data that hasn't yet been consumed by client applications.

 **ERROR CODES**